09 Feb 2019

 If your computer seems slow or buggy, try zapping the PRAM.

-If you have purchased applications that are OS version specific, like Cocktail, buy updates and install them.
+If you have purchased applications that are OS version specific, like Onyx, buy updates and install them.

 Clean your font caches by issuing the Terminal command sudo atsutil databases -remove and restarting.